samj1912/acad-hub/README.md

 Introduction

-Acad-Hub(tentative) is a mulitpurpose all in one software desigend to take care of all your semester's academic and admistration related common needs.
+Acad-Hub(tentative) is a mulitpurpose all in one software designed to take care of all your semester's academic and admistration related common needs.

 It gives you important information like semester courses, the professors, the